1992 Indonesian legislative election: Aftermath

-Election irregularities

 Both the PPP and PDI raised complaints over alleged irregularities to the General Elections Institution (LPU).
 Both parties admitted to Golkar being victorious in the election, but charged that their share of the vote would have risen if there hadn't been any fraud.
 While the PPP still claimed that the election was a success, the PDI "confronted the government head-on" on the issue.
 During a PDI meeting with the party's provincial leaders, the party decided that "there had been fraud, manipulation, terror, intimidation, and other criminal acts which had very much damaged the Pancasila democratic process".
 The PDI meeting also accused both the military and president Suharto of manipulating the election against the PDI, although these accusations weren't published by the media at the time.

 In response, Indonesian attorney general Singgih promised an investigation into alleged fraud.
 The police probed over 100 polling sites in Jakarta alone, and Singgih conceded that while there were some mistakes in the election process.
 However, he maintained that these errors were merely human errors, not actual fraud.
 Meanwhile, Coordinating Minister for politics and security, Sudomo, lashed out against these accusations, and threatened that anyone who undermines the integrity of the election will be put in prison for up to five years.
 When the PDI claimed to have evidence of voting irregularities, Sudomo wrote it off as 'commonplace' and 'a part of politics'.

 The PDI eventually complied, and signed the election results.
 First at the provincial level and then at the national level.
 There were some controversies, for example, PDI's Jakarta chairman refused to sign the election results, and stormed off.
 Though he would eventually sign it after private consultations with general Kentot Harsono.
 Eventually all 27 provincial branches of the PNI had signed the election results, with Suryadi signing the national election results, and downplaying fraud allegations that the PDI had brought up.

-1993 presidential election
+Presidential election

-Following the legislative election, indirect presidential elections would be held in the People's Consultative Assembly, the national legislature, with the elected members from the legislative branch voting for both the president and vice president.
-The election saw incumbent president Suharto being easily re-elected to a sixth term, with general Try Sutrisno being elected vice president.
-Try's nomination as vice president was contentious, as he was nominated by the Indonesian National Armed Forces (ABRI), without the prior consent of Suharto, then vice president Sudharmono, and Try Sutrisno himself.
-The nomination of Sutrisno was quickly approved by the opposition parties, and shocked by the sudden decision of the armed forces deputies to nominate their candidate without having to wait for the president to nominate his choice for the office, Suharto backed down from any move to restrain them.
+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 10 to 11 March 1993 to elect both the president and vice president of the country for the 1993–1998 term.
+On 10 March, Suharto was re-elected president unanimously to a sixth term.
+Try Sutrisno, an army general, was subsequently elected vice president on the next day.
+Try Sutrisno's nomination as vice president was contentious, as he was nominated by the Indonesian National Armed Forces (ABRI), without the prior consent of Suharto, then vice president Sudharmono, and Try Sutrisno himself.
+The nomination of Try Sutrisno was quickly approved by the opposition parties.
+Suharto, shocked by the sudden decision of the armed forces deputies to nominate their own candidate without waiting for him to nominate his own choice for the office, backed down from any move to restrain them.
+Try Sutrisno's election as vice president was thus considered as a fait accompli.